JuliaComputing/OpenPolicyAgent.jl/specs/README.md

 # OPA Client and CLI Code Generation

-We generate code for the OPA OpenAPI client and command line interface from specifications.
+OPA OpenAPI client and command line interface code is mostly generated from specifications.
 With OPA having a sizeable REST API and command line interface, this is quite helpful.

 ## CLI